Jet Black: Personal life

+Death

 Black died from respiratory problems at his home in Wales on 6 December 2022, at the age of 84.
 Reacting to the news, Cornwell said: "We shared a special period of our lives when we strived to become professional musicians.
 We were immediately drawn to one another, he had a singular sense of purpose that I identified with.
 The Stranglers' success was founded on his determination and drive."